marco262/my_wiki/data/onednd/advancement/feats.md

 When you roll a 1 or 2 on a damage die for an attack you make with a Melee weapon that you are wielding with two hands, you can reroll the die, and you must use the new roll.
 The weapon must have the Two-Handed or Versatile property to gain this benefit.

+## Fighting Style: Interception

+_Prerequisite: Fighting Style Feature_
+_Source: Tasha's Cauldron of Everything, p.
+41_

+When a creature you can see hits a target, other than you, within 5 feet of you with an attack, you can use your reaction to reduce the damage the target takes by 1d10 + your proficiency bonus (to a minimum of 0 damage).
+You must be wielding a shield or a simple or martial weapon to use this reaction.

 ## Fighting Style: Protection

 _Prerequisite: Fighting Style Feature_